Skip to content

 • Time synchronization across all nodes.

-• All nodes must be able to SSH into each other using the root user, and all nodes must have the same root password.
+• All nodes can log in to each other via SSH using the root user, and all nodes must have the same root password.

-• Run the sealos run command on the first node of the Kubernetes cluster; currently, external nodes do not support cluster installation.
+• Run the sealos run command on the first node of the Kubernetes cluster.
+Currently, external nodes are not supported for cluster installation.

 • It is recommended to use a clean operating system to create the cluster.
 Do not install Docker manually.